An elementary introduction to information geometry: Conclusion: Summary, historical background, and perspectives

-Note that the dual affine connections of information geometry have also been investigated independently in {\em affine differential geometry}~\cite{AffDG-1994} which considers invariance under volume-preserving affine transformations by defining a volume form (instead of a metric form for Riemannian geometry).
-The notion of dual parallel transport compatible with the metric is due to Aleksandr Norden~\cite{ConjugateConnections-1945}.
+Note that the dual affine connections of information geometry have also been investigated independently in {\em affine differential geometry}~\cite{AffDG-1994} which considers invariance under volume-preserving affine transformations by defining a volume form instead of a metric form for Riemannian geometry.
+The notion of dual parallel transport compatible with the metric is due to Aleksandr Norden~\cite{ConjugateConnections-1945} and Rabindra Nath Sen~\cite{RieParallelismI-1944,RieParallelismII-1945,RieParallelismIII-1946} (See the Senian geometry in \url{http://insaindia.res.in/detail/N54-0728}).

 We summarize the main fundamental structures of information manifolds below: 0.3cm

 0.3cm

 We use the $\equiv$ symbol to denote the equivalence of geometric structures.
 For example, we have $(M,g)\equiv (M,g,\nablaLC,\nablaLC^*=\nablaLC)$.